-Energy Catalyst Round 11
+Energy Catalyst round 11

-Registration Closes
+Registration Details

 Award

-Your proposal must focus on:
+Your proposal must :

-This competition is split into two strands:
+This competition is split into three strands:

-• Energy Catalyst Round 11: early stage
+• Energy Catalyst Round 11: early stage / feasibility studies (total costs £50k-£300k, duration 3-12 months)

-• Energy Catalyst Round 11: mid stage
+• Energy Catalyst Round 11: mid stage / industrial research (total costs £50k-£1.5m, duration 6-24 months)

 The technology lead: